KiraCore/testnet/README.md

 #### Post Mortem

-> To be depreciated due to planned hard fork at 4:30 PM 2022-01-07
+> Was expected to be depreciated due to planned hard fork at 4:30 PM 2022-01-07.
+> During generation of the new genesis file, export tool failed to convert `proposal_end_time` into `minimum_proposal_end_time`, resulting in the `panic: unknown field "proposal_end_time" in types.NetworkProperties` exception and failure to successfully start SEKAI process

 ### Testnet-7
 * Chain Identifier: `testnet-7`